Monte Carlo uses group-based authorization. Users are added to one or more authorization groups, and they inherit the policy assigned to their groups.

 Note: In the UI, managed groups are often denoted with a "default group" indicator, meaning we include them by default in your account.

-All of the managed roles, except for the Account Owner role, may be assigned to custom authorization groups.
+All of the managed roles, except for the Account Owner and Domains Manager roles, may be assigned to custom authorization groups.
 This is primarily to facilitate the creation of domain-restricted groups.
 The managed groups have "(All)" included in the name to indicate that members of those groups have those permissions for all domains.

 Making new authorization groups is easy.
 You go to Settings -> Authorization Groups and click Add Group.